huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 ## `TransformersEngine`

-`TranformersEngine` is the first solution to trying to train in 8-bit floating point.
+`TransformersEngine` is the first solution to trying to train in 8-bit floating point.
 It works by using drop-in replacement layers for certain ones in a model that utilize their FP8-engine to reduce the number of bits (such as 32 to 8) without degrading the final accuracy of the model.

-Specifically, 🤗 Accelerate will find and replace the following layers with `TranformersEngine` versions:
+Specifically, 🤗 Accelerate will find and replace the following layers with `TransformersEngine` versions:

 * `nn.LayerNorm` for `te.LayerNorm`
 * `nn.Linear` for `te.Linear`